-- There have been key changes in management at Wesleyan during the year, with the appointment of a new CEO and COO.
-This is expected to bring some cultural and structural changes which are expected to improve governance and customer experience.
-This has had no impact on the products under review to date but we will review this next year. - A review of the life-styling option has been carried out and a revised life-styling strategy, targeting drawdown was introduced in June 2019 alongside a self select life-styling option which targets cash at retirement.
-This reflects the choices members have been making and is a welcome change which addresses a challenge that was raised by the GAA last year. - The investment options available continue to provide a reasonable range of funds, but we do note that the Staff Governance Committee have asked if it may be appropriate to make more fund choice available. - " The objectives of each investment fund are clearly stated and published in factsheets. - Investment performance is reviewed monthly via a robust structure of specialist teams and committees who analyse performance and it's attribution to ensure appropriate action can be taken.
-If there is sustained underperformance, action is taken to revise the relevant element of performance.

-- Some changes have been made in the investment framework to introduce external managers to increase the exposure to overseas investment and to allow the managers more freedom to increase holdings in defensive asets if this is felt appropriate. - Wesleyan have carried out work to ensure that transaction costs are available and processes in place to produce these figures as required (although some require manual intervention and there are currently no plans to alter this). - " Policyholder communication is generally of a high-level.
-Wesleyan have improved communications to encourage members to take an active interest in their investment and retirement choices and issue an annual newsletter. - Administration services have been below Wesleyan's expected standards, with a significant backlog of cases.
+- Wesleyan do write to all members annually to highlight the need to review investment choices to ensure they are appropriate for their retirement goals. - >> The annual statement of benefits for policyholders provides details of the funds the policyholder is invested in.
+This includes analysis of the relative level of risk of the chosen investment options. - " The objectives of each investment fund are clearly stated and published in factsheets. - " Investment performance is reviewed monthly via a robust structure of specialist teams and committees who analyse performance and it's attribution to ensure appropriate action can be taken.
+If there is sustained underperformance, action is taken to revise the relevant element of performance. - " Some changes have been made in the investment framework to introduce external managers to increase the exposure to overseas investment and to allow the managers more freedom to increase holdings in defensive assets if this is felt appropriate. - Wesleyan have carried out work to ensure that transaction costs are available and processes in place to produce these figures as required (although some require some manual intervention and there are currently no plans to alter this). - " Policyholder support in terms of communication is generally of a high level.
+Support is mainly telephone based rather than online and we would welcome further on line access to ensure policyholders are provided with services in line with those available elsewhere in the market... - " Administration services have been below Wesleyan's expected standards, with a significant backlog of cases.
 Positive action has been taken over the year to restructure the team, provide additional training, improve review processes and clear all back log.
-Plans are in place to increase automatation to improve service further in the future. - At retirement, policyholders are able to access their pension flexibly, although they are required to transfer into a different policy to take advantage of drawdown.
-Wesleyan have waived the advice charge on transfer to drawdown for active members, but a charge of 3% remains for deferred members. - An internal DC Governance Committee and a Staff Forum exists with the objective of promoting the highest levels of governance for the Staff Scheme and ensuring members' voices are heard. - Wesleyan has invested additional resource into managing operational and financial risks.
+Plans are in place to increase automation to improve service further in the future - " Wesleyan has invested additional resource into managing operational and financial risks.
 A strong focus has been placed on ensuring optimal cyber security and a very high level of capital adequacy is maintained.